Editor’s Note: This post was first published on March 13, 2019.

 Some random day, I saw the TV series “Adaalat” and the role of “K.D.
 Pathak” inspired me and I started thinking about law as a career.
 I had a discussion with dad regarding pursuing a career in law, he was supportive and said: “do what you like”.
 Hence, I made up my mind and wrote the Common Law Aptitude Test (CLAT) 2013 and landed up in TNNLU.

-Since many of our readers are college-going young people, please share your experience about the law school life?
-Did you pursue extracurricular activities such as moots and debates in law school?
+Since many of our readers are college-going young people, please share your law school life experience?
+Did you participate in extracurricular activities such as moots and debates in law school?

 The first batch of Tamil Nadu National Law University (Batch of 2018) had its own pros and cons, but now I can confidently say “I had a good time in TNNLU”.